 Hot 'n Now

-Californians may have had In-N-Out, but if you grew up in Michigan, it was all about the Hot 'n Now.
+Californians had In-N-Out, but if you grew up in Michigan, it was all about the Hot 'n Now.
 The Midwestern drive-through chain that began in 1984 grew to over 150 locations at its peak in the mid-1990s.
 That's in part because in 1990, Hot 'n Now was acquired by Pepsi and expanded into 15 different states all over the country.
 Soon, everyone was able to experience the glory of olives as a burger topping.

 But by the 2000s, Hot 'n Now was forced to close two-thirds of its locations.
 Today, only one last restaurant remains in Sturgis, Michigan.
 As the Lansing State Journal reported, "There are no longer 39-cent menu items, but patrons can buy burgers, fries, and drinks for about $1."
 And yes, that includes the olive burger.

 Sorry, Big Mac, but the original double-decker burger came from Bob's Big Boy all the way back in 1937.
 At its peak in the '60s, this California-based chain had 750 restaurants across the country.

 The Beatles even hit up Bob's Big Boy in Burbank, which was the coolest to children of the '60s.
 But for '90s kids, Bob's Big Boy had a very different significance.
 In the 1997 movie Austin Powers: International Man of Mystery, the restaurant's mascot—literally, a big boy—was launched into space.

 Despite its iconic status, the beloved California burger chain went under in the 2000s.
 After being revamped in the late 2000s, Bob's came back a little bit, and the chain now has multiple locations across California, Michigan, North Dakota, and Ohio.
 So Bob and his big boy are still kickin' it on this earth.